bsgriggs/mendix-key-press-action/README.md

 return false;
 ```
 11. Inside your list view content, add the class name 'col-first' to the first textbox in the row.
 Add 'col-last' to the last textbox or button in the row.
 12. In ACT_Row_KeyRight, add JSA_ActiveElementContainsClassName and give it '.col-last'.
-If the java script action returns true, do nothing.
-If the java script action returns false, run Focus Next.
+If the JavaScript action returns true, do nothing.
+If the JavaScript action returns false, run Focus Next.
 ![ACT_Row_KeyRight](https://github.com/bsgriggs/mendix-key-press-action/blob/media/ACT_Row_KeyRight.png)
 13. In ACT_Row_KeyLeft, add JSA_ActiveElementContainsClassName and pass it '.col-first'.
-If the java script action returns true, do nothing.
-If the java script action returns false, run Focus Previous.
+If the JavaScript action returns true, do nothing.
+If the JavaScript action returns false, run Focus Previous.
 14. Run the project and click on your first text box, you should now be able to navigate the list view with the arrow keys

 ## Demo project